Nothing ruins the thrill of sightseeing more than dragging around heavy

 2) Can you leave luggage at a hotel after check out?
 YES

-In fact, most hotels are happy to store your luggage for you until you’re ready to head to the airport, train station, or bus stop later in the day.
-This can be a lifesaver if you want to explore a bit more or grab a meal without having to drag your bags around with you.
+Hotel luggage storage isn’t limited to before you check in.
+Most hotels are happy to store your luggage after check out until you’re ready to head to the airport, train station, or bus stop later in the day.

 3) Hostels can store your backpacks and baggage too

-If you’re staying in a hostel and wondering what to do with luggage before check in, many hostels offer safe storage options, just like hotels.
+If you’re staying in a hostel and wondering what to do with luggage before check in, many hostels offer safe storage options, similar to hotel luggage storage

 Call ahead to find out if it’s possible and if there are any size restrictions or special hours of operation.